Greetings, gentle patron!

 First, of course, that would force us to add an X on the top edge of that square.
 What then?

-Then the path along the right side of that “3” square would have no choice in its continuation, and that would lead to no continuation being possible for the path along the left side!
+Then the path along the right side of that “3” square would have no choice in its continuation, and that would lead to

 The third path segment around that corner “3” square cannot, therefore, be along the left edge.